 60/40 Parenting Schedule

-Each parent is aware of the days of the week the child will be with them in advance, making it simple to recall this arrangement.
-The plan can be helpful when one parent doesn’t get along with the other parent but wants to spend much time with the child.
-However, the plan should be fine with New York parenting and school time.
+In a 60/40 split, one parent has the child 60% of the time, while the other parent has the child for the other 40% of the time.
+Each parent is aware of the days of the week the child will be with them in advance, making it a simple agreement to follow.
+The plan can be helpful when one parent doesn’t get along with the other parent but wants to spend time with the child.

 70/30 Parenting Schedule